NCR-Corporation/ncr-retail-demo/README.md

 2. Seed the database.

 To seed the database, visit the [Admin Dashboard](http://localhost:3000/admin/dashboard) by clicking "⚙ Manage" in the top of the homepage or visiting `/admin/dashboard`.
 From there, near the top is a blue button "⬇ Build Sample Database".
 You will still have to have a valid Organization, Secret, and Shared key in your `.env.local`.

+**Note**: The Retail Demo currently uses NCR's Staging environment while certain APIs are not in production yet.
+If you are looking for more help, please reach out to the `#developer-advocate-team` in Slack.

 ## Support